 As the day progressed, the scenery continued to mellow from the jagged rocky peaks that dominated the High Sierra.
 There were many meadows, and the background mountains are more rounded and green.

-One unusual bit of scenery was very nearby: a spring bubbled up directly on the trail, though it looked like it was probably being fed by an underground tunnel from a nearby creek.
+One unusual bit of scenery was very nearby: a spring bubbled up directly on the trail, though it looked like it was probably being fed by a short underground tunnel from a nearby creek.

 Around 4:15, I made it to Noble Lake, where we had set our checkpoint.
 After looking around a bit, I decided hat I didn’t really want to camp there.
 Although it was (mostly) clear where the three tentsites were, they were small, bumpy, and/or overgrown with grass, making them not very desirable.
 I was quite happy I didn’t get my feet wet at all from streams throughout the day, though they got a bit damp from a marsh right before Noble Lake.